graphpql/graphpinator/docs/examples/SimpleEnum.md

 }
 ```

-As you can see, declaring enum is really simple - enum items are automaticaly generated from PUBLIC constants.
+As you can see, declaring enum is really simple - enum items are automatically generated from PUBLIC constants.

 ## Optional step - print schema definition

-Visualise our GraphQL schema in type language.
+Visualize our GraphQL schema in type language.

 > Declaration of `Container`, `Schema` and `Graphpinator` classes is skipped in this example.
 Visit our HelloWorld example for more information.